iafonov/cosmonaut/README.md

 Fast web server & micro framework implemented in C. Just for fun.

 The main idea behind cosmonaut - minimalism.
 It provides only minimal required functionality to process http requests and exposes as much details to application layer as possible.
 It could be used both as standalone application platform or as an underlying layer for a higher level framework powered by a higher level language.
+It doesn't have any external dependencies.

 The main purpose of using it as a standalone application is covering performance critical sections of application.
 For example you can use it to power/process your uploads or serve dynamic content which is sensitive to response time.